This page is dedicated to our deceased family members.

 During this time Lou conducted the research to build a new state-of-the-art production facility at the Sarpy County location.
 He traveled around the country and to Europe and built the plant in 1979.
 In addition to the concrete block product line, they also introduced to the Omaha market concrete pavers and concrete retaining wall block.
 They were nationally considered leaders in these fields.
 In 1982 the facility expanded with a new state-of-the-art office building and later a large warehouse.
 At this point the office staff, fleet and maintenance facility was moved from the south Omaha location to Sarpy County.

 Lou Riedmann was a leader in every step of the growth of the company including not just the concept of the growth but the details in the construction of the facilities.
 In the time from when he started working for the company in 1953, Watkins Concrete grew from being the fourth, and smallest, concrete block company in Omaha to the largest in a two-state area.
+Watkins Concrete’s primary focus was the residential market where 95% of home foundations were built with concrete block.
+In the 1950s and early 1960s, their main competitor in the residential market was Larson Cement Stone, also located in South Omaha.
+The largest block producer was Ideal Concrete Products which had 50% of the market, mostly in commercial construction.
+They were located in north Omaha near another producer, Omaha Concrete Stone, which had about 25% of the market.
+Larson had about 15% leaving the remaining 10% for Watkins.
 Today they are the last of the four original Omaha companies still in operation.
+In all fairness, this was the result of the great team of people working in the business, starting with the founder Charles Watkins, his sons Chuck and Bob Watkins, and several managerial and office people that took pride in their work.

 In August of 1986 the company was sold to Don Rogert of Hartford Sand and Gravel.
 Lou maintained part ownership in the company as the Watkins family was bought out at this time.
 He retained the title of President.
 In January of 1988 the combined company was sold to Lyman-Richey in the morning and Watkins Concrete Block was spun off that afternoon to NEBCO who still maintains ownership today.
 Lou retained the title of President after the purchase because of his importance to the company.
 He knew the office operations, worked with the primary customer base, knew the production facility, the delivery fleet and all the related equipment.
 In short, he was the glue that held it all together.
 In 1994 he was made the Chairman of the Board of the company.